 Please take note all exams are currently completed virtually.
 With the current COVID situation, our campuses are closed and cannot welcome any visitors or students.
 This on site option is therefore not offered for now.
 When campuses reopen we will update this section.

 How much does it cost to take courses at the Collège de l’immobilier du Québec?

 Several variables influence the cost of training, such as the format chosen, the program, whether you have already attended the Collège and whether you already have material that can be reused.
 Material is included in the cost of a course.

 The best way to obtain an accurate cost estimate is to contact one of our Academic Advisors at 514-762-1862 Option 4 or 1-888-762-1862 Option 4.

 No, the Collège only offers these programs in French at this time.

-Do we have a tutor for correspondence courses?
+Do we have an academic coach for correspondence courses?